 Tables 2 to 4 demonstrate the total amount of lift and drag forces (in Newtons) and also the total amount of pitching moments (in Newtons. meter), acting on each of the three geometries at Mach numbers 5, 6, and 7, respectively.
-Guidelines on Conceptual and Preliminary Design of Hypersonic Waveriders with Different Number of Inlet Ramps

-Table 2: Total Amount of Aerodynamic Forces andPitching Moments on the Three Geometries underStudy at Mach 5
+Table 2: Total Amount of Aerodynamic Forces and Pitching Moments on the Three Geometries under Study at Mach 5